Vitis or Ribes species

 Ingestion of even a small amount of grapes or raisins (including Zante currants) can result in severe, acute kidney failure.
 Although the mechanism of action is not clearly understood as to how these foods are poisonous, ingestion can result in anorexia, vomiting, diarrhea, and potentially acute renal failure.

-If you suspect your pet ingested grapes, raisins, or currants, call your veterinarian or Pet Poison Helpline for treatment recommendations.
+If you suspect your pet ingested currants, grapes, or raisins, call your veterinarian or Pet Poison Helpline for assistance!